 This liability insurance protects the General Contractor from lawsuits by sub-contractors due to injury or damages as well as rental equipment theft or damage incurred during the construction period.
 It can also be used to pay for attorney, court, and witness fees in case of a lawsuit.
 It also protects you by providing for damage coverage due to negligence since most projects use sub-contractors, ensuring that your General Contractor has sufficient liability insurance to shield you from possible claims is essential to protect your investment.

-Make sure to do your due diligence when it comes to looking at your options for owner-builder and new home construction loan insurances.
-Don’t forget if you are a veteran you have more options.
+Make sure to do your due diligence when it comes to looking at your options for owner builder and new home construction loan insurances.